Every Knee, Every Tongue, EVERYTHING - Philippians 2:10-22

 If God has called you to join us, please visit our contact page and let our pastor know!

 Our ministry in Belize this year will be to support missionaries Brandi & Junior McIntosh.
 We will work alongside them to minister to the people of Bullet Tree, Belize.
-We will install heat shielding and fans in several homes in Bullet Tree and build cisterns to provide water to those who need it.
-However, our primary ministry will be relationship building.
+Our primary ministry will be relationship building.
 Toward that end, we will conduct Vacation Bible School daily.
-We will also have youth nights so that the team can spend time one-on-one with the people of the village to build relationships.
 We will also conduct a visitation ministry.
 As always, we will give away treat/toy bags and flip-flops (slippers in Belize) as God brings people into our lives.

 Our primary goal is evangelism.
 Evangelism is simply the spreading of the Gospel (the good news about Jesus) by public preaching or personal witness.
 Our prayer is that every team member will be able to lead at least one person to faith in Jesus.
 The material that follows will help team members prepare themselves for sharing the Gospel.